Michael Palin: 1974–1996: Ripping Yarns and film roles

+1996–present

 After Fierce Creatures and a small part in The Wind in the Willows, a film directed by and starring Terry Jones, it was twenty years until Palin's next film role, as Soviet politician Vyacheslav Molotov in the 2017 satirical black comedy The Death of Stalin.
-Palin also appeared with John Cleese in his documentary, The Human Face.
+Palin also appeared with John Cleese in his documentary The Human Face.
 Palin was cast in a supporting role in the Tom Hanks and Meg Ryan romantic comedy You've Got Mail, but his role was eventually cut entirely.

 Palin has also appeared in serious drama.
-In 1991 Palin appeared in a film, American Friends, he wrote based upon a real event in the life of his great-grandfather, a fellow at St John's College, Oxford.
+In 1991 he appeared in the film American Friends, which he wrote based upon a real event in the life of his great-grandfather, a fellow at St John's College, Oxford.
 In that same year he also played the part of a headmaster in Alan Bleasdale's Channel 4 drama series GBH.
 In 1994, Palin narrated the English language audiobook version of Esio Trot by children's author Roald Dahl.

-In 1997, Palin had a small cameo role in Australian soap opera Home and Away.
+In 1997, Palin had a small cameo role in the Australian soap opera Home and Away.
 He played an English surfer with a fear of sharks, who interrupts a conversation between two main characters to ask whether there were any sharks in the sea.
 This was filmed while he was in Australia for the Full Circle series, with a segment about the filming of the role featuring in the series.
 In November 2005, he appeared in the John Peel's Record Box documentary.

 In 2013, Palin appeared in a First World War drama titled The Wipers Times written by Ian Hislop and Nick Newman.
 At the Cannes Film Festival in 2016, it was announced that Palin was set to star alongside Adam Driver in Terry Gilliam's The Man Who Killed Don Quixote.
 Palin, however, dropped out of the film after it ran into a financial problem.

 While speaking at the Edinburgh International Film Festival, Palin announced that he was presenting the two-part documentary Michael Palin in North Korea to be broadcast on the British television network Channel 5.
 The documentary was broadcast in September 2018, in two one-hour segments on Channel 5 in the UK and in a single two-hour programme on National Geographic in the United States.
 It was broadcast again by Channel 5, in a single two-hour programme in December 2018.

 In July 2019, Palin performed a one-man stage show at the Torch Theatre, Milford Haven, Wales, about the loss of HMS Erebus during the third Franklin expedition, which is recounted in his book Erebus: The Story of a Ship.